 The Company implemented the Financial Strategy of the BMW Group.
 The objective of interest rate risk neutrality is accomplished when interest rate gaps are managed in a manner that the economic value of the portfolio of financial instruments is immunised to a considerable degree against changes in interest rates.
 The Company monitors its interest rate risk exposure continuously and prepares a monthly report submitted to the BMW Group treasury department.
 A primary risk measure when judging the interest rate exposure of the Company is the present value of a basis point change of the portfolio.
 This concept indicates the impact on profit and loss, representing the sum of discounted cash flows of the financial instruments, by assuming a parallel shift of the interest rate curve of one basis point.
-Looking at this primary risk measure, the interest rate risk of a shift of one basis point on 31 December 2021 was euro 97,746 (2020: euro 32,001).
+Looking at this primary risk measure, the interest rate risk of a shift of one basis point on 31 December 2022 was euro 95,159 negative (2021: euro 97,746 positive).